Saturday, August 19, 2006

 "The artwork that's titled 'Windows and a Gateway' should have the men that made the artwork right along with the artist, because the tilework is indeed art of its own.
 Tile Canvases hand glazed each piece of tile that you see downtown on that mural.
 And they continue to repair them on a regular basis whenever they get damaged.
 So, hats off also to Rick Young and Tom Galloway from Tile Canvases on a great piece of art!"

-Update: An Arizona Daily Star article, Life stories: Tucsonan immortalized on mural, tells the story of Gail Fafard and the panel showing her with two friends in the mid-1940s.
+Update (May 12, 2012): An Arizona Daily Star article, Life stories: Tucsonan immortalized on mural, tells the story of Gail Fafard and the panel showing her with two friends in the mid-1940s.

 Tuesday, August 08, 2006